Nikita240/jquery-ui-advanced-sortable/README.md

 - animationSpeed (default=500)
 - pointerVelocityThreshold (default=0.5)

-Latest version of jquery-ui known to be compatable: 1.11.2
+Latest version of jquery-ui tested to be compatable: 1.11.2

 To enable touch screen compatability use https://github.com/furf/jquery-ui-touch-punch